TZeys/RVCI/README.md

 1. This software requires SoundVolumeView!
 You can find it [here](https://www.nirsoft.net/utils/sound_volume_view.html)

-After installation of both SoundVolumeView and RVCI, please set the directory path to the SoundVolumeView.exe in the mapping.json file!
+After installation of both SoundVolumeView and RVCI, please set the directory path to the SoundVolumeView.exe in the mapping.json file which can be found inside AppData/Roaming/RVCI !

 2. Please flash the firmware.ino found in the repo onto your Arduino Nano, otherwise the companion app won't work